Guts/qgis-deployment-cli/docs/jobs/plugins_manager.md

 ### action

-Tell the job what to do with splash screens:
+Tell the job what to do with plugins in **installed profiles**:

 Possible_values:

-- `create`: add splash screen if not set
+- `create`: add plugins if they are not present
-- `create_or_restore`: add splash screen if not set and replace eventual existing one
+- `create_or_restore`: add plugins if not present and replace eventual existing one
-- `remove`: remove splash screen
+- `remove`: remove plugins which are not listed

+### force

+Controls download mode.

+Possible_values:

+- `false` (_default_): download only plugins which are not present into the local QDT folder
+- `true`: download every plugin referenced in profile.json files into the local QDT folder, even if the archive is already here

+### threads

+Number of threads to use for downloading.

+Possible_values:

+- `1`: do not use multi-thread but download plugins synchroneously
+- `2`, `3`, `4` or `5` (_default_): number of threads to parallelize plugins download

 ----